top of page

 Three years later, in 1915, Zhang’s life took a new turn.
 At twenty-seven, he met Mr. Chu (褚老師), a Delegated Teacher (點傳師) who opened his eyes to Heaven’s Tao.
 Mr. Chu explained that Tao would restore the true teachings of Confucius.
 Hearing this, Zhang’s heart leapt with joy.
 He hurried home to tell his mother.
 She chose to receive Tao first, to be sure it was the right path.
 When she confirmed it, Zhang followed, even giving away part of his land to show his sincerity.
 From that day, Mr. Chu became his mentor.

 Zhang’s first reason for practicing and sharing Tao came from a deep, urgent wish—to help his father’s spirit escape the endless cycle of reincarnation.
 At that time, the rule was to guide one hundred people to receive Tao.
 He began with family and friends, turning his own home into a sacred hall with his mother’s support.
-When people doubted him, he would kneel and plead with all his heart, begging them to receive Tao so that his father might be saved.
+When people doubted him, he would kneel and plead with all his heart, asking them to receive Tao so that his father might be saved.

 In the end, he guided only sixty-four.
 Though he felt the sorrow of falling short, hope came in 1918.
-Through spirit writing, Eternal Mother sent a message: from that day on, guiding sixty-four people would be enough to free one’s parents from the cycle of rebirth.
+Through sand writing, Eternal Mother sent a message: from that day on, guiding sixty-four people would be enough to free one’s parents from the cycle of rebirth.

 A Sign of Departure